Skip to main content

 Internet elections (also: internet voting) comprise of various forms of electronic elections where the ballot paper is filled out digitally.

-An invalid vote is a cast vote which is considered void.
+An invalid vote is a vote which doesn't count towards the final election result.

 IT Risk Management